PaddlePaddle/FastDeploy/poros/README.md

 make
 ```

-Poros `kernel` contains the framework of poros, as well as the IR lowering strategy, the sub-graph segmentation strategy
+Poros `kernel` contains the framework of Poros, as well as the IR lowering strategy, the sub-graph segmentation strategy
 and the engine manager without any specific engine (e.g. TensorRT).
 For Developers who want to use their own
 engines, `kernel` can be built separately with options as below: